How to Avoid Foggy Car Windows

 Warm up the car before driving, so if any fog appears on the windows you can get rid of it before you start driving.
 When you're driving you should only keep your attention on the road, and having to care about other things such as defogging your windows can be a fatal distraction.
 Warm up your car before you start driving but make sure to do it in an open space, as if done in a closed garage you could be poisoned with carbon monoxide.

-If you'd like to read similar articles to How to Avoid Foggy Car Windows, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to How to Avoid Foggy Car Windows, we recommend you visit our Car Maintenance and Repair category.